 I also couldn''t remember the board game's name, although I did recall it was one of those Snakes and Ladders games in which you are similarly on a path ... only to be dropped or ascended into another level where things might or might not go well.
 Like life on a bad day, or air travel and shopping malls on an average day.

-I thanked my helpers, and what follows is an excerpt from a thank-you to one of those helpers, my sister.
+I thanked my helpers, and what follows is an excerpt from a thank-you letter to one of those helpers, my sister.
 It reveals partial answers:

-"Dear ----, I believe the board game in question was Uncle
+Dear ----, I believe the board game in question was

-that really troubled me) The Bad
+and (the one that really troubled me) The Bad

-some editions of the game presented
+some editions of the game presented inexplicably

-The Good Pipsisewah?)
-Now the Uncle Wiggily book also
+Good Pipsisewah?)
+Now the Uncle Wiggily book

-its nature or intentions.
+don't remember its nature or intentions.

-out (strangely) with Grumpus.
-It's
+with Bazumpus and came out (strangely) with Grumpus.

-also possible I did nothing of the sort.
+It's also possible I did nothing of the sort.

 Your inclusion into this mix of Dad's

-'Oh, don't be such a grumpus'
+"Oh, don't be such a grumpus"

 complicates things with psycho-